Community Conference 2015:

 13- Sustainability as Creation Care

 If God told us to take care of the world, maybe we should.
 Panelists: Holly Graves, Christ Redeemer Church; Mike Larson, Urban Ecology Center and Venice Williams, Alice’s Garden

 How does where you live relate to sustainability?
 In a lot more ways than you think!
 Come hear three experts talk from different perspectives about living options.
-Panelists: Ivy Hu, University of Wisconsin-Milwaukee; Anna-Marie Opgenorth, Mandel Group and Rachel Quednau, Hope House.
+Panelists: Ivy Hu, University of Wisconsin-Milwaukee; Anna-Marie Opgenorth, Mandel Group and Rachel Quednau, Strong Towns.

 What's better for the earth is also better for our health -- and often more beautiful and more fun too.
 Come explore strategies to: modify health risks and/or disparities; reinforce current and positive health promotion behaviors; identify opportunities for achieving high level wellness in other arenas.
 Learn how students communicate analyses of health promotion efforts with appropriate personnel who can set or alter health policies and procedures through engaging conversations and teaching projects applicable to the community they serve.
 Also explore how a local health center has leveraged investments in river restoration to develop and implement a comprehensive plan that aims at achieving triple bottom line of sustainability indicators as well as addressing the social determinants of health while improving the quality of life.
 Panelists: Students from N365 Nursing Practice with Healthy Populations; and Nadia Bogue, 16th St. Community Health Center.

 17 – Can We Afford the Future?
 Economic Debates in a Warming World

 International Economics students invite you to a town hall style exploration of the economic debates on climate change as part of the process of engagement of local communities leading up to the United Nations Climate Change Summit in Paris, December 2015.
 Presenters: Students from MGT/GLS 396 International Economics.